Generic selectors

 Liverpool – Anfield Road expansion

-Liverpool's Anfield Road expansion lasted longer than anticipated due to the COVID pandemic, but it was finally completed towards the back end of the 2023/24 season.
-The expansion saw the top tier of the Anfield Road Stand (the end opposite the Kop) completely remodelled, not only to increase the capacity of the stadium to 61,000 but also to remove restricted view seats from the lower tier of the stand.
+Liverpool's Anfield Road expansion took longer to complete han anticipated due to the COVID pandemic, but it was finally completed towards the back end of the 2023/24 season.
+The expansion saw the top tier of the Anfield Road Stand (the end opposite the Kop) completely remodelled, not only to increase the capacity of the stadium to 61,000 but also to remove restricted-view seats from the lower tier of the stand.

 The expansion has made Anfield look even more impressive than it once was and should perhaps be looked at as the blueprint in terms of what can be done for other clubs who are considering leaving an iconic stadium for something new.
 (25/05/2025)